British Citizenship for Child Born Abroad

 For your child to be considered a British citizen by descent, they will need to have been born outside of the UK.
 In addition to this, at least one of their parents must have been a British national at the time of their birth.

 Children whose circumstances this applies to do not automatically become British citizens.
-However, if your son/daughter was born abroad to a British citizen, it is possible to register them for nationality – and British citizenship by descent.
+However, if your son/daughter was born abroad to a British citizen, it is possible to register them for nationality and British citizenship by descent.

-British Citizenship by automatic acquisition
+British Citizenship by Automatic Acquisition

-Immigration law means that many people are able to automatically acquire British citizenship.
+UK immigration law means that many people are able to automatically acquire British citizenship.
 British citizenship by automatic acquisition means you have the right to live in the UK without any restrictions.

 In order to qualify you must meet the following: